sangheestyle/sangheestyle.github.com/cv.md

 ### University of Colorado Boulder, Jan.
 2014 - Present
 Research Assistant

-* Developed a crawler and analyzer for feeding data of projectes hoseted at github into Big Data infrastructures in the prject, MUSE supported by DARPA. (used: Python, PyGithub, Cassandra, etc.) (in progress)
+* Developed a crawler and analyzer for feeding data of projectes hoseted at github into Big Data infrastructures in the prject, [DARPA MUSE Program](http://www.darpa.mil/Our_Work/I2O/Programs/Mining_and_Understanding_Software_Enclaves_(MUSE).aspx). (used: Python, PyGithub, Cassandra, etc.) (in progress)
 * Analyzed similarity among documents such as android app descriptions from Google Play, and classified them in the project, Andorid (APAC), supported by DARPA (used: Python)

 ### LG Electronics, Mobile Communications Company, Feb.
 2005 - Feb.
 2012 (7 years 1 month), Seoul, South Korea